 Salmon, because it is a rich and oily fish, with all of that wonderful good fat, is a fantastic candidate for the grill.
 However, It's important not to overcook salmon, or it will be very dry and crumbly.

 Perfectly cooked fish should flake easily and still have some translucency in the centre.
 The salmon will also retain heat and continue to cook after removing from the grill.

 What to Serve with Grilled Salmon Kebabs

-Serve these skewers with rice, or with a seasonal summer salad, like Tomato Peach Salad, or Cucumber Melon Salad.
+Serve these grilled Asian salmon kebabs with rice, or with a seasonal summer salad, like Tomato Peach Salad, or Cucumber Melon Salad.
 You can slather the kebabs with Honey Teriyaki Sauce or serve them with Homemade Tartar Sauce on the side.
 And for more ways to cook salmon, check out Alder Planked Salmon – How to Cook Planked Salmon